Looking after yourself while you’re self-quarantining

-If you’ve been in contact with someone who has COVID-19, or you’ve returned from overseas travel or you've returned to Queenslander from a COVID-19 hotspot within Australia, you will have been asked to self-quarantine at home.
+If you’ve been in contact with someone who has COVID-19, you’ve returned from overseas travel or you've returned to Queenslander from a COVID-19 hotspot within Australia, you will have been asked to quarantine at home.

 The reason we’re asking you to quarantine is so if you are carrying the virus – and you could have it without showing symptoms yet – you don’t pass it on to anyone else.
-Self-quarantining properly will help you prevent getting your friends, family and co-workers sick, as well as all the other people you usually come into contact with everyday that you don’t know.
+Quarantining properly will help you prevent getting your friends, family and co-workers sick, as well as all the other people you usually come into contact with everyday that you don’t know.

 We all have the responsibility to try to slow the spread of COVID-19.
 We really appreciate you doing your bit by quarantining.
 We also appreciate that quarantining can be pretty tough.

 These are our tips for looking after yourself while you’re in quarantine.
 If you want to know more about how to quarantine properly, we have information on the Queensland Government website.

 Wait, what’s the difference between quarantine and isolation?

 Good question!
-While both will limit your movements, self-quarantine is what we ask well people to do just in case they’re carrying the virus.
-People who are actually sick with COVID-19 will be asked to self-isolate – depending on how unwell they are, this may be done at home or in a healthcare facility.
+While both will limit your movements, quarantine is what we ask well people to do just in case they’re carrying the virus.
+People who are actually sick with COVID-19 will be asked to isolate – depending on how unwell they are, this may be done at home or in a healthcare facility.

-Looking after your mental and physical health while self-quarantining
+Looking after your mental and physical health while quarantining

 At first, getting two weeks off work or school might have seemed like a fun holiday, especially if you're doing your quarantine in a hotel.
 But those who have had to stay at home due to illness in the past will know that being forced to stay inside and away from others for more than a day or two can quickly become boring and even anxiety-inducing.